 Check out these seven methods that are sure to help:

 1. Get a copy of your credit report and check for errors.
-If there are any inaccuracies, dispute them with the credit bureau.
+If there are any inaccuracies, dispute them with the credit bureau with assistance from credit report lawyers.
 You can get your free credit report from each of the three major credit bureaus – Experian, Equifax, and TransUnion – once per year at AnnualCreditReport.com.
 By law, each bureau must provide you with a free copy of your report if you request it.
 You can also get free credit scores from a variety of websites and credit card companies.
 Keep in mind that there are many different types of credit scores, so the number you see might not be the same one that lenders use when considering your application for a loan or credit card.
 But it’s a good idea to check your score regularly so you can identify any potential red flags early on.

 2. Pay your bills on time, every time.
 This is one of the most important factors in determining your credit score.